vamegh/consul-injector/README.md

 A simple Python Utility to inject KV pairs into Consul, Useful for Automation

 # consul-extractor
-A simple Python Utility to extractt KV pairs from Consul, Useful for Automation
+A simple Python Utility to extract KV pairs from Consul, Useful for Automation

 ## Introduction:
 This little utility is designed to allow quick population of newly installed consul servers - it serves as a method to repopulate consul servers or to add new KV data or to extract KV data.